Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 In practice, you are no longer simple customers , but fully aware and informed consumers regarding your purchasing choices.

-It is now a fact that sustainability is spreading like wildfire among the public, and not only in the elite circles of high fashion.
+It's now a fact that sustainability is spreading like wildfire among the public, not just in the elite circles of high fashion.

-This is confirmed by the data that emerged from the State of Fashion 2023 , an annual study drawn up by the McKinsey Institute that collects all the future trends in the fashion field.
+This is confirmed by the data emerging from the State of Fashion 2023 , an annual study drawn up by the McKinsey Institute which collects all the future trends in the fashion field.

-Among the 10 trends that will have a significant role in the fashion ecosystem, there will be a growing interest on the part of consumers towards phenomena such as greenwashing .
+Among the 10 trends that will have a significant role in the fashion ecosystem, there will be a growing interest on the part of consumers in phenomena such as greenwashing .

 In detail, it states “<…> consumers, regulators and stakeholders may increasingly scrutinise how brands communicate their sustainability credentials” .